N7ghtm4r3/Glider-Android/README.md

 # Glider

-**v1.0.0**
+**v1.0.1**

-This is a Java Based open source project useful to manage the creation and the storage of your passwords with the **Glider** ecosystem This repository contains the Android version of **Glider**, so if you want to customize you can fork it and work on it, if there any errors, fixes to do or some idea to upgrade this project, please open a ticket or contact us to discuss about, thanks and good use!
+This is a Java Based open source project useful to manage the creation and the storage of your passwords with the **Glider** ecosystem This repository contains the Android version of **Glider**, so if you want to customize you can fork it and work on it, if there are any errors, fixes to do or some idea to upgrade this project, please open a ticket or contact us to talk about, thanks and good use!

 ## 🛠 Skills